-where S is the current value of the underlying asset, G(S) is the value of the guarantee when the underlying asset is worth S, and δS is a small change in the underlying asset value.
-(Note that the same random number stream should be used in the two guarantee valuations required for this calculation.
-See Boyle et al. (1997) for a wider discussion of the application of Monte-Carlo simulation for valuation.)
+where S is the current value of the underlying asset, G(S) is the value of the guarantee when the underlying asset is worth S, and $\delta S$ is a small change in the underlying asset value.

-4.1.6 So, although the complexities of the with-profits world have robbed us of the convenient formulae of the Black-Scholes-Merton analysis, it is still possible to apply their insights to find the guarantee value and the composition of the hedge portfolio for a with-profits contract using Monte-Carlo simulation.
+So, although the complexities of the with-profits world have robbed us of the convenient formulae of the Black-Scholes-Merton analysis, it is still possible to apply their insights to find the guarantee value and the composition of the hedge portfolio for a with-profits contract using Monte-Carlo simulation.
 We are back on track.

-4.2 The Guarantee Costs
+4.1 The guarantee costs

-Suppose that the ideas set out above are now applied to the 4.2.1 example with-profits policy discussed in Section 3.
-You may recall that this policy is backed by a current asset share of £13,000, and has a guarantee valued (on an economic basis) at £648.
+Suppose that the ideas set out above are now applied to the example with-profits policy discussed in section 3.
+You may recall that this policy is backed by a current asset share of £13,000 and has a guarantee valued (on an economic basis) at £648.
 The guarantee value takes account of the office's discretion to reduce its equity content and reversionary bonus rates (to some extent) in times of poor asset performance.
 This discretion is a very significant factor in the guarantee valuation.
-Figure 4.1 highlights this further.
-It shows how the current guarantee value varies with asset share, both with and without the office's discretion to adjust investment and bonus policies.
+Exhibit 4.1 highlights this further.
+It shows how the current guarantee value varies with asset share both with and without the office's discretion to adjust investment and bonus policies.
 Notice that the non-discretion case is always more expensive than where the office retains discretion.
 Although note how the differences become smaller as the guarantee becomes less valuable.
 You can see that at current asset share (£13,000) the removal of discretion would nearly double the value of the guarantee.
 A fall in asset share to £9,000 would increase the value of the guarantee to just less than £1,000.

-4.3 Finding the Hedge Portfolio
+4.2 Finding the hedge portfolio

-4.3.1 Using the simulation approach described above, the current delta of the guarantee fair value is estimated to be -0.08.
+Using the simulation approach described above, the current delta of the guarantee fair value is estimated to be -0.08.
 The current asset share of £13,000 and a guarantee fair value of £648, imply the following hedge portfolio: